 Comparison of ISEE and SSAT Test Content

-The ISEE SSAT (i.e. ISEE & SSAT) tests are two primary entrance tests held in the U.S for the students who are seeking admissions to private schools.
-Some schools recommend one of these tests over the other, while some schools accept either one of them based on the student's choice.
-Hence, it is important that the parents and students check with their preferred private schools on which test they mandate.
-This article primarily concentrates on the differences in the content of the ISEE SSAT tests, so that in cases where there is a choice between the two, you may help your child pick the one that is suitable to him or her.
+The ISEE and SSAT are two primary entrance tests held in the U.S for the students who are seeking admissions to private schools.
+Some schools recommend one of these tests over the other, while some schools accept either of them based on the student's choice.
+Hence, it is important that the parents and students check with their preferred private schools for knowing the details.
+This article primarily concentrates on the differences in the content of these tests, so that in cases where there is a choice between the two, you may help your child pick the one that is suitable to him or her.

-The 5 Key Differences in the ISEE SSAT tests:
+The 5 Key Differences in the ISEE and SSAT tests:

-The differences in the test categories of ISEE SSAT tests are listed as follows:
+The differences in the above-mentioned tests are listed as follows: